 Sounding Out Emotions

 For several years now, the automatic analysis of emotions for market research purposes has been a primary research area for the GfK Verein.
-Working together with engineers at the University of Passau and start-up firm audEERING, the GfK Verein has developed an instrument that detects emotions using the voice.
+Working together with engineers at the University of Augsburg and start-up firm audEERING, the GfK Verein has developed an instrument that detects emotions using the voice.

-Voice analysis is now available for GfK customers with Market Builder Voice.
+Voice analysis is now available for GfK customers with

 The GfK Verein has already developed sophisticated software in this field.
 This product, the GfK EMO Scan automatically uses facial expressions to detect emotions.
 However, visual methods of emotion recognition are not always possible, such as in telephone interviews, for example.
 Moreover, not all emotional states can be measured through facial expressions.
 For instance, emotional arousal cannot be inferred from facial expressions.
 Emotional arousal is an important indicator of the personal relevance of certain experiences and can be easily detected in the voice.